cose-wg/HPKE/draft-ietf-cose-hpke.md

 ## Info Structure

+This section provides a suggestion for constructing the info structure, when used with SealBase() and OpenBase().
+Note that the use of the aad and the info structures for these two functions is optional.
+Profiles of this specification may require their use and may define different info structure.

 This specification re-uses the context information structure defined in
-{{RFC8152}} for use with the HPKE algorithm.
-This payload becomes the content of the info parameter for the HPKE functions.
+{{RFC8152}} as a foundation for the info structure.
+This payload becomes the content of the info parameter for the HPKE functions, when utilized.
 For better readability of this specification the COSE_KDF_Context structure is repeated in {{cddl-cose-kdf}}.

 ~~~
    PartyInfo = (